Applying for a Primary or Secondary School Place – A Guide for Parents/ Carers

 - If your child cannot be offered a place at any of the schools listed as preferences on your application form we will offer your child a place at the nearest qualifying school to your home address with an available place.

-- If you apply online and tick the box requesting your offer to be sent online we will send an email on the national offer date (shown above).
+- If you apply via the Citizen Portal and tick the box requesting your offer to be sent online we will send an email on the national offer date (shown above).
 The email will confirm the name of the school at which your child has been offered a place.
 You will also be able to access the offer information online on the allocation days.

-- If you do not have access to the internet and apply via a paper application form, a letter will be posted to your home address on the national offer date.
+- If you do not apply via the Citizen Portal, a letter will be posted to your home address 1st class on the national offer date.
 The letter will confirm the name of the school at which your child has been offered a place.
 In normal circumstances the letter should be received within 48 hrs.

 Please note we will not disclose any offer information over the telephone (or in response to email enquiries) and you will have to wait for the letter to arrive at your home address.